 Below are the factors that can weaken the structural integrity of container homes.

 Containers made of mild steel are more prone to rust and deterioration.
 Whether you are purchasing a new, large shipping container home or a used container, it’s a good idea to avoid those that are made with this material since they have a generally shorter lifespan.

 Extreme weather conditions

 Shipping container homes located in areas with high humidity, salt air, or extreme temperature changes may experience more wear and tear than those in more moderate climates.
 As a result, these shipping container homes hold a shorter lifespan.

 Container homes built in areas prone to natural disasters such as earthquakes or hurricanes may also have a shorter lifespan due to the increased risk of damage.

 Neglecting maintenance can lead to costly repairs or even the need for replacement.
-If you want to prolong the lifespan of a shipping home container, you really have to commit to a regular cleaning schedule.
+If you want to prolong the lifespan and save unnecessary costs of having a shipping home container, you really have to commit to a regular cleaning schedule.